jamedeus/micropython-smarthome/CLI/readme.md

 }
 ```

+To skip the automatic sync when the script starts pass the `--no-sync` argument.
+This can be useful to reduce latency in aliases and scripts where syncing is not necessary.
+This can be combined with other arguments, the order does not matter.

 ## Command line arguments

 The `smarthome_cli` script supports command line arguments as a shortcut instead of going through the interactive prompt.
 This can be useful for power users or for scripting.